expz/spin-class/README.md

 ### Distributional Q-Learning (C51)

 This is implemented for CartPole-v0 and Frozenlake-v1 (slippery and non-slippery).
 To use it, use the `--algo c51` flag.

+### Deep Deterministic Policy Gradient (DDPG)

+This is implemented for InvertedPendulum-v2 and HalfCheetah-v2.
+To use it, use the `--algo ddpg` flag.